How to Stay Safe From the Biggest Cybersecurity Threats of 2025

 Preparing for Quantum Computing Threats

 Advancements like Google’s Willow quantum chip suggest the quantum era is approaching faster than expected.
-While most experts predict that quantum computers remain years if not decades away, the cybersecurity community is preparing through efforts like NIST’s new post-quantum encryption standards.
+While large-scale quantum computers remain years away, the cybersecurity community is preparing through efforts like NIST’s post-quantum encryption standards and G7-backed initiatives.

-What this means for you: For most users, robust encryption like AES-256 should remain effective for a while, especially when combined with strong cybersecurity practices.
-However, it’s important for organizations to begin transitioning to quantum-resistant cryptography to protect against future threats.
+What this means for you: For most users, robust encryption like AES-256 should remain effective for now, especially when combined with strong cybersecurity practices.
+However, it’s important to start preparing for a post-quantum future.

 Generative AI and Phishing